3/20 Coalition marches through State College, calls for justice for Osaze Osagie, others

 Protesters stood holding signs at the gate for about 20 minutes before they began marching to the State College Municipal Building, with Black protesters leading the group.

-The march caps off a “week of action” from the 3/20 Coalition, according to organizer Tierra Williams.
+The march caps off a “week of action” from the 3/20 Coalition, according to Williams.

 Throughout the past week the coalition held virtual teach-ins, a virtual simulation of the March on Washington and a contest for community members to submit new logos for the organization.